HeySeorakHeySeorak

 Getting There: Gangneung Wins, Clearly

 Sokcho has no direct train service.
-You take an express bus from Seoul's Dong Seoul or Express Bus Terminal — about 2.5 hours, traffic dependent.
+You take an express or intercity bus from Seoul Express Bus Terminal or Dong Seoul Terminal.
+Fast services usually list about 2 hours 10 minutes to 2 hours 20 minutes, while slower routed buses can take longer.
 The buses are fine.
 But "fine" is not "KTX."

 If ease of access is your primary concern, Gangneung is the straightforward choice.
-If you are already committed to the east coast and willing to take a bus, the difference is marginal.
+If you are already committed to the east coast and willing to take a bus, the difference is manageable.
+For the current Sokcho bus details, use Seoul to Sokcho Bus 2026.
+If you are checking whether Sokcho has a train, read Seoul to Sokcho Train 2026: No KTX Yet.

 Hiking: Sokcho Wins, Decisively

 This is not close.
-Sokcho is the gateway to Seoraksan National Park, the most spectacular mountain park in South Korea.
-Granite spires, ancient temples, world-class trails from gentle to genuinely challenging — Seoraksan is the reason serious hikers come to the east coast at all.
+Sokcho is the gateway to Mt.
+Seorak National Park, the most spectacular mountain park in South Korea.
+Granite spires, ancient temples, world-class trails from gentle to genuinely challenging — Mt.
+Seorak is the reason serious hikers come to the east coast at all.

 Gangneung has Odaesan National Park nearby, which is beautiful, forested, and significantly less dramatic.
 It is a fine day hike.
-It is not Seoraksan.
+It is not Mt.
+Seorak.

 If hiking is anywhere on your priority list, Sokcho is where you want to be.
 Full stop.
-The Seoraksan guide covers trails, conditions, and logistics in detail.
+The Mt.
+Seorak guide covers trails, conditions, and logistics in detail.

 Food: Different Strengths, No Clear Winner